GlobetrotterTravel/GlobetrotterTravel.github.io/iris/people.md

 ## Organization membership

 People must belong to at least one organization, but can be members of multiple organizations simultaneously.
-This flexibility allows you to model scenarios where individuals have relationships with several entities—for example, a consultant who works with multiple clients, or an employee who belongs to both a parent company and a subsidiary.
+This flexibility allows you to model scenarios where individuals have relationships with several entities-for example, a consultant who works with multiple clients, or an employee who belongs to both a parent company and a subsidiary.

 Organization membership determines which people appear in organization-scoped views and influences the results of person-based sets.